ialexs/Administrasi_Kematian/README.md

-# Our parents will die - Well..we all will
+# Administrasi Kematian

-I'll share here what administrative task to conduct or prepare when the time come.
+I'll share here what administrative task to conduct or prepare _when_ the time come.
+It will come.

 From this point below, it will be in Bahasa Indonesia